 The critical chain method is one of the key tools and techniques for developing a project schedule.

-To understand Critical Chain we have to look that how a project schedule is developed?
+To understand the Critical Chain, we have to look at how a project schedule is developed?

 Creating a satisfactory project schedule is often takes lots of iterations.

 Read More: The Critical Path Method

 We have to go through steps during the development of a schedule like;

 - It is done by evaluating activity sequences, durations, resource needs, and schedule constraints to generate the project schedule model.

 - The schedule model controls the planned start and finish dates for project activities and major milestones based on accuracy.
 Schedule development can involve extensive review and iterations in time, and resource estimation for the right project schedule model can function as a baseline to track progress.

 - Once we have defined start and end dates, it is recommended to share the detailed information with the project team to avoid conflict in scheduling and resource availability that might also be engaged in some other projects and ensure its validity.

 With the passage of time and work progress, the revision and project schedule maintenance process continues and is essential to meet the project completion requirements throughout the project’s duration.